Sink the Bismarck!: Plot

-The German warships engage and in the Denmark Strait, and Hood is destroyed with heavy casualties.
-Prince of Wales fights on and damages Bismarck's bow, before return fire damages her bridge, forcing a retreat behind a smoke screen.
+The German warships engage and in the Denmark Strait.
+Hood is annihilated in an instant, shocking combatants on both sides.
+Prince of Wales fights on and damages Bismarck's bow, before return fire damages her bridge, forcing retreat behind a smoke screen.
 Bismarck and Prinz Eugen withdraw, shadowed by the cruisers HMS Suffolk and HMS Norfolk using radar.
-On hearing of the loss of Hood, Winston Churchill issues the order to "sink the Bismarck".
+On hearing of the loss of Hood, Prime Minister Winston Churchill issues the order to "sink the Bismarck".
 Prinz Eugen breaks off for the port of Brest, in occupied France, with Bismarck driving off the British cruisers with broadsides as Prinz Eugen escapes.
 An air attack launched from the carrier damages Bismarck's fuel tanks.

 At operations headquarters in London, Captain Shepard is informed his son's plane is missing.
-Gambling that Admiral Gunther Lütjens, the Fleet Commander aboard Bismarck, has ordered a return to friendly waters where U-boats and air cover will make it impossible to attack, he plans to intercept Bismarck before she reaches safety with a disproportionately large force.
+Gambling that Admiral Günther Lütjens, the Fleet Commander aboard Bismarck, has ordered a return to friendly waters where U-boats and air cover will make it impossible to attack, he plans to intercept Bismarck before she reaches safety with a disproportionately large force.
 His wager pays off when Bismarck is located steaming toward the French coast.
 British forces have a narrow time window in which to destroy or slow their prey before German support and their own diminishing fuel supplies will preclude further attacks.
 Swordfish torpedo planes from HMS Ark Royal misidentify as Bismarck, but their new magnetic torpedo detonators are faulty, and most of them explode as soon as they are launched.
 Their second attack, after rearming with conventional contact torpedoes, is successful and a torpedo jams the German battleship's rudder.
 Captain Shepard is told his son has been rescued, and weeps in his office.